International Financial Institution

 Published the April 2026 Global Financial Stability Report

-Twenty years ago, when a developing country needed to borrow from abroad, its government or corporations typically got a loan from a large international bank.
-Today, roughly 80 percent of that money comes instead from hedge funds, pension funds, insurers, and other non-bank investors — entities that can pull their money out far faster than a bank ever would.
-The International Monetary Fund laid out this transformation in a chapter of its April 2026 Global Financial Stability Report, warning that nearly $4 trillion in cumulative portfolio investment has flowed into emerging markets since the 2008 financial crisis, much of it from institutions with little obligation to stay.
+Twenty years ago, developing countries borrowed from international banks; today, roughly 80 percent comes from hedge funds, pension funds, insurers, and other non-bank investors — entities that exit far faster than banks.
+The IMF warns in its April 2026 Global Financial Stability Report that nearly $4 trillion in cumulative portfolio investment has flowed into emerging markets since 2008, much from institutions with little obligation to stay.

 Providing $3.4 billion Extended Credit Facility; completed fourth program review in January 2026